Will-Murphy/dp-address-project/README.md

 #  DP-Address-Project
 *This project was done for Decision Point Healthcare Solutions:* https://decisionpointhealth.com

-Command line tool for proccessing stream/batch address data for validation, standardization and two-way geocoding.
+Microservice for proccessing stream/batch address data for validation, standardization and two-way geocoding.
 Provides an internal interface for connecting too and implementing third party services to process address data and produce desired output data.

 ## Notes:
    **Third Party Services Used**